Sound of Tears

 Sound of Tears is a 2014 Canadian movie directed and written by the Cameroonian director Dorothy A. Atabong.

 Plot

 Amina and her family have left the city running away from her estranged lover, Josh, but he manages to track them down.

 Awards

 Sound of Tears won the award for Best Diaspora Short film at the 11th Africa Movie Academy Awards in 2015.
-The film was selected by the Ecrans Noirs Festival in 2016, and won awards at the 2018 International Images Film Festival for Women (IIFF).
+The film was selected by the Écrans Noirs Festival in 2016, and won awards at the 2018 International Images Film Festival for Women (IIFF).